 … is French-Cambodian and lives between Brussels (Belgium) and New York.
 She started her training with the Royal Ballet of Cambodia in Phnom Penh at age 6 and is a graduate of Conservatoire National de Danse d’ Avignon (France).

 She is currently performing with Yvonne Rainer’s informal company, the Raindeers.
-She is one of six authorized Trio A transmitters, from “The Mind is a Muscle”.
+She is one of six authorized Trio A transmitters.

-Ms Phuon is a 2009 and a 2015 Asian Cultural Council grantee in support of her work with Amrita Performing Arts, a Cambodian NGO dedicated to the creation of contemporary live arts.
+Ms Phuon is a 2009 and a 2015 Asian Cultural Council grantee in support for her work with Amrita Performing Arts, a Cambodian NGO dedicated to the creation of contemporary live arts.